The cavesson is the ultimate tool to help us with Straightness Training.

 - How to prevent the throat latch to move?

 1. What Are The Benefits?

 - The cavesson is very easy to use in the training.

-- The young or crooked horse is not used to bending its body and will constantly try to move with its body straight instead of bended.
-The cavesson was invented to teach the horse all gymnastics without disturbing the mouth.
+- The young or crooked horse is not used to bend its body and will constantly try to move with its body straight instead of bent.
+The cavesson was invented to teach the horse all gymnastics, without disturbing the mouth.

 - Using the cavesson makes the horse much more supple in its body.
-You can place the skull precisely in stelling and this improves a proper bending through the spine.
+You can place the skull precisely in stelling and this improves a proper bend through the spine.

 - When making the transition from cavesson to a bit, the horse will react lightly and attentively to the effect of the bit and will be easier in the hand.
-The cavesson is easy to integrate in a bridle with bit.
+The cavesson is easy to integrate into a bridle with a bit.